MMSF Instrumental Fellowships: Percussion & Timpani Fellowships

 TIMELINE FOR PERCUSSION AND TIMPANI FELLOWSHIPS

-Applications for the Percussion and Timpani Fellowships are now open.
-Applications will close at 5pm on Friday 9 February 2018.
+Applications for the Percussion and Timpani Fellowships are now closed as of Friday 9 February 2018.

 For more information please email [email protected].